 If for any reason we determine at your intake meeting that we are not able to treat you, there will be no fee for that visit.

-Substance testing must be done at each appointment while in Suboxone treatment, and may be required more often if there is suspicion of a problem.
-Urine test will be done in our office (at no additional expense) and sent off to the lab for confirmation.
+Substance testing must be perform at each appointment while in Suboxone treatment, and may be necessary more often if there is suspicion of a problem.
+Then we will be performing urine test in our office (at no additional expense) and send it to the lab for confirmation.
 If you are seeing the provider through telemedicine visits you will test only on your required office visit appointments.

 Testing positive for substances of abuse may be grounds for dismissal from treatment.
 We have the three strikes you are out rule.
-Once treatment starts, you are given two exceptions when relapsing, and testing positive, however, on the third relapse and positive test, you will be dismissed from our program and given resources to facilities that may help you overcome the strong hold the substances have on you.
+Once treatment starts, we will be giving patients two exceptions when relapsing, and testing positive.
+However, on the third relapse and positive test, we will dismiss you from our program and given resources to facilities that may help you overcome the strong hold the substances have on you.

-Please be aware that fraudulent attempts to obtain controlled substance prescriptions are not protected by patient confidentiality.
-Any suspected deception or fraud (such as selling medications, altering prescriptions, obtaining prescriptions from multiple doctors, etc.) will be ground for immediate termination from treatment and will be reported to law enforcement.
+Please be aware that patient confidentiality will not protect fraudulent attempts to obtain controlled substance prescriptions.
+If we suspect any deception or fraud (such as selling medications, altering prescriptions, obtaining prescriptions from multiple doctors, etc.) will be ground for immediate termination from treatment and will be needing to report it to the law enforcement.

-Please be aware that NO MEDICATIONS of any kind are kept in our office.
-We do not physically dispense any medication; it is obtained from a pharmacy with a prescription.
+Please be aware that NO MEDICATIONS of any kind in our office.
+We do not physically dispense any medication; anyone will be needing a prescription to get it from a pharmacy.

 Direct2Recovery will not provide treatment if you have been dismissed (“fired”) from Suboxone treatment by any other provider within the last twelve months.
-We will provide treatment if you are currently in good standing with another Suboxone provider and need to transfer care due to a geographic move, retirement of your provider, or similar reason.
-We will also provide treatment if you were previously seen by another provider but cannot return to that provider due to such reasons.
+We will provide treatment if you are currently in good standing with another Suboxone provider.
+And need to transfer care due to a geographic move, retirement of your provider, or similar reason.
+Provide treatment if you were previously seen by another provider but cannot return to that provider due to such reasons.
 We may request records from your previous provider.
-It is your responsibility to ensure that these materials are sent to our office prior to beginning Suboxone.
+It is your responsibility to ensure that you can send these materials to our office prior to beginning Suboxone.